Good Ideas Conference - 41st Annual!

 Cancellation Policy

-Refunds will be granted if the Continuing Education and Outreach office is contacted at least seven (7) days before the start of a class.
-No refunds will be given with less than seven (7) days notice.
-Program that involve pre-ordering of materials and/or travel will not qualify for a refund unless your space can be filled from a waiting list.
+Refunds will be granted if the Continuing Education and Outreach office is contacted by December 29, 2025.
+No refunds will be granted past that date.
+Classes that involve pre-ordering of materials will not qualify for a refund unless your space can be filled from a waiting list or by a substitute attendee.
 We reserve the right to cancel a course due to low enrollment, severe weather, or instructor illness.
 BE SURE to provide your email address and phone number when registering so we can contact you if a class is cancelled for any reason.
 Email Continuing Education Customer Service at uwspceweb@uwsp.edu to cancel your registration.

 ___________________________________________________________________________________________